 5. Is This Message Delivered Consistently And Persuasively?

 These materials include your resume, cover letter, interview performance, online social profiles, and self publishing content.
-The more consistent you are in the promotion of your image across all materials/communications—the more believable you will be—the more trust you will gain—the more you will convince.
+The more consistent you are in the promotion of your image across all materials/communications—the more believable you will be.
+You will also gain more trust, and the more you will convince.

 The game has gotten tougher folks!
-The same way in which you make purchasing decisions (you want to get the best for the money)—employers want to hire the best for the salary and they desire to not make a mistake in hiring you.
+The same way in which you make purchasing decisions (you want to get the best for the money)—and they desire to not make a mistake in hiring you.

-Present and position yourself over the competition, dominate, close the deal by reassuring you are unique and not only are you qualified, but you will deliver above the rest!
+Present and position yourself over the competition, dominate, close the deal by reassuring you are unique.
+Not only are you qualified, but you will deliver above the rest!

 Photo Credit: Shutterstock